erasmosoares/PyText/README.md

 https://www.twilio.com/

-Add an app.py file to the project and create the following variables
+Add a config.py file to the project and create the following variables

 ```
 account_sid = "your twilio account sid"